 General information to be communicated in an information campaign

 The information campaign6 should be nuanced and respond to the diversity of information needs identified during consultations.
-At the same time, the Registration and Identity Management Officer needs to ensure that everyone has access to the same essential information about the registration process and its implications, in order to safeguard the principles of voluntary participation and informed consent.
+At the same time, the Registration and Identity Management Officer needs to ensure that everyone has access to the same essential information about the registration process and its implications, in order to safeguard the principles of voluntary participation, informed consent and data subject’s right to information.
 The following list covers the main areas to be communicated in this regard, as appropriate, depending on the activity and operational context in question.

 6 To be developed in consultation with relevant functional units as appropriate e.g. the Child Protection Unit on messaging relevant to children, the Protection Unit on messaging related to legal framework, specific needs and so forth.